ThiagoTeodoro/ParseHistory/README.md

 v.1.2.2 = Add Boss tracker for Parses made on Bosses.
 You can tipe now /parse open bosses to see the parses made on Gundabad Bosses Instances.
 (BETA VERSION)\
 v.1.2.3 = Fix bug found in v.1.2.2 prevent nil records on data file.
 (BETA VERSION)\
 v.1.2.4 = Fix bug found in v.1.2.3 prevent nil error when a Tell its send and the Server respond with a nil message on Code.
 (BETA VERSION)\
+v.1.2.5 = Add Bosses from Forges and Lofts.
+(BETA VERSION)

 Next plans
 ===============================================